NEW WORKS IN PROGRESS

-Discovering new Australian opera
+Discovering new Australian stories and voices

 FIRST TAKE AUSTRALIA is modeled on the format Yuval Sharon (American opera and theater director and artistic director of The Industry) created as Project Director of New York City Opera’s influential VOX program between 2005-09.
 Since 2013, The Industry and Wild Up have presented a biennial West Coast workshop of new American operas designed to "give audiences a taste of the wide range of ideas in opera today".
 The inaugural First Take took place at the Hammer Museum in Los Angeles.

-With other appointments in the pipeline, the inaugural ACOCo FTA Advisory Panel includes Professor Stuart Greenbaum (Composer/Head of Composition at UniMelb), Dr Caitlin Vincent (Librettist/Lecturer in Creative Industries UniMelb), Daniel Zhesiong Todd (Performer/Teacher/Writer), led by Artistic Director/Stage Director Linda Thompson.
+With other appointments in the pipeline, the inaugural ACOCo FTA Advisory Panel includes Professor Stuart Greenbaum (Composer/Head of Composition at UniMelb), Dr Caitlin Vincent (Librettist/Lecturer in Creative Industries UniMelb), Daniel Zhesiong Todd (Performer/Teacher/Writer), led by Artistic Director Linda Thompson.

 DON JEFFREY is a reworking of a story audiences have cheered and celebrated since c.
 1630.
 A legendary, fictional libertine who devotes his life to seducing and abusing women.
 No musical version is more beloved than Mozart and Da Ponte's opera Don Giovanni, which employs a cast of characters ranging from enablers to victims.
 If art mirrors society and changes lives, the repeated success of Don Giovanni over almost 2.5 centuries does not bear that out.